Nonye2K3/chia/INSTALL.md

 ## Drive format support

 Chia plot files are at least 108GB in size (for K32).
-To plot successfully requires drives formatted to support large files; e.g. NTFS, APFS, exFAT, ext4, etc. Drives with FAT formatting (FAT12, FAT16, or FAT32) will fail plotting midway through.
+To plot successfully requires drives formatted to support large files; e.g. NTFS, APFS, exFAT, ext4, etc. Do not use drives with FAT formatting (FAT12, FAT16, or FAT32) or else plotting will fail.
 Future versions of Chia will check for unsupported drives, but for now it's up to each user to check their drive format.

 ## Sleep kills plots